JuliaPhylo/PhyloNetworks.jl/docs/src/man/installation.md

 ![gene3](../assets/figures/inputdata_gene3.svg)

-We can also read a network in Julia from a newick formatted string, and, for example, print a list of its edges:
+We can also read a network from a newick formatted string, and, for example, print a list of its edges:

 ```@repl install